sweeks/multiviewer/docs/for-codex.md

   WF2IR), `http_server.py` (command endpoint).
 - Default workflow: after changes, run `bin/test-all.sh` to exercise the end-to-end tests (they now disable device I/O by default), and share the log.
-- Docs: use `bin/format-docs.sh` (mdformat, wrap 90) after editing markdown files.
+- Docs: doc formatting now runs inside `bin/validate-repo.sh` (mdformat, wrap 90); use that after editing markdown files.
 - Pyright: `pyrightconfig.json` points the CLI at the repo `.venv` and adds `src` to `extraPaths`; Pylance already picks this up via VS Code settings.
 - VS Code: `.vscode/settings.json` is tracked; team is macOS and uses a repo-root `.venv`